UniversalDependencies/docs/_ja-overview/introduction.md

 ### NINJAL UniDic word units:
 NINJAL (National Institute for Japanese Language and Linguistics, Japan) proposed several word unit standards for Japanese corpus linguistics such as minimum word unit, \alpha word unit, \beta word unit, M word unit and so on.
 From 2002, they maintain a morporlogical information annotated lexicon UniDic, and propose three sorts of word unit standard:
-- Short Unit Word (SUW):
+* Short Unit Word (SUW):
 The standard is used as the most fine grained morpheme for the corpus statistics.
 The word unit is derived by MeCab with UniDic.
-- Middle Unit Word (MUW): The standard is based on the left branching compound word construction.
+* Middle Unit Word (MUW): The standard is based on the left branching compound word construction.
 The word unit is based on phonological construction such as accent phrase and/or sequential voicing(連濁).
 The unit is derived by Comainu which is a wrapper program of MST parsing.
-- Long Unit Word (LUW): The standard is composed "Bunsetsu(文節)" unit.
+* Long Unit Word (LUW): The standard is composed "Bunsetsu(文節)" unit.
 LUW is nearly same as content or functional words bounded by bunsetsu boundaries and The unit is derives by SVM-based chunker such as YamCha or linear chain CRF chunker such as CRF++.

 ### JUMANdic word unit:
 This word unit standard was derived by the morphological analyzer JUMAN.
 The unit is longer than SUW in UniDic.

 ### Analyzers

-- MeCab: lexicon-based morphological analyzer by CRFs.
+* MeCab: lexicon-based morphological analyzer by CRFs.

-- JUMAN: lexicon-based morphological analyzer by hand maintained cost table.
+* JUMAN: lexicon-based morphological analyzer by hand maintained cost table.

-- Comainu:
+* Comainu: compound word construction by dependency parsing model.

 ## Bunsetsu Unit (Base phrase)
 We use NINJAL Short Unit Word (SUW) in UniDic. (ref.
 UniDic)